-REF ACTION LEAD SUPPORT TIMEFRAME COST 5.1.1 Improve understanding of local changes in temperature, rainfall, and variables related to urban infrastructure condition and function by making existing climate data and information more accessible and useful for the community.
-City Ongoing Low 5.1.2 Monitor, evaluate, report and improve climate change adaptation by developing and implementing a long-term framework based on state-wide risk assessments.
-City Ongoing Low 5.1.3 Continue to provide guidance material to support government, business and community in planning and delivering effective place-based adaptation to address the impacts of climate change.
-Department Environment Land Water & Planning City Ongoing Med 5.1.4 Utilise the City's Sustainability Framework, Planning Framework and environmental policies to mitigate climate change impacts and support positive community health and wellbeing outcomes.
-City Barwon Health Ongoing Med
+Ref Action Lead Support Cost 5.1.1 Improve understanding of local changes in temperature, rainfall, and related variables related to urban infrastructure condition and function by making existing climate data more accessible and useful for the community.
+City Low 5.1.2 Monitor, evaluate, report and improve climate change adaptation by developing and implementing a long-term framework based on state-wide risk assessments for the municipality.
+City Low 5.1.3 Continue to provide guidance material to support government, business and community in planning and delivering effective place-based adaptation to address the impacts of climate change.
+Department Environment Land Water & Planning City Med